Mining Useful General Data for Low-Resource Domain Adaptation: Experimental Details

 \paragraph{RSDD.} Reddit Self-reported Depression Diagnosis (RSDD)~\citep{yates2017depression} task is a benchmark for evaluating a model's capability to identify users with depression from their online forum language alone.
 This task is framed as a user-level binary classification problem, where a system must determine if a user, based on the corresponding posting history, has a self-reported depression diagnosis or belongs to a matched control group.
 Beyond simple keyword matching, this task requires the model to capture nuanced linguistic and socio-linguistic patterns associated with mental health.
 As the dataset lacks predefined splits, we evaluate on a random sample of 1,000 instances and use the remainder for training.

-\subsubsection{Baselines}
+\subsection{Baselines}

 We now detail the implementation of the data selection baselines.
 For random selection, a single auxiliary dataset is sampled once from the full candidate pool and shared across all tasks to ensure consistency.
+For embedding-based and gradient-based selection, we average the hidden states of the last layer or loss gradients, and each candidate is scored by its average similarity to all domain samples to select the top $N$ samples.
 For other task-specific selection approaches like DSIR\footnote{\url{https://github.com/p-lambda/dsir}}~\citep{xie2023dsir}, we consider the domain dataset $\mathcal{D}$ as the high-quality targets and identify similar data from the candidate pool $\mathcal{C}$.
 For LESS\footnote{\url{https://github.com/princeton-nlp/LESS}}~\citep{xia2024less}, due to the large scale of candidate pool $\mathcal{C}$, we perform warm-up training on 0.1\% ($\approx$2K samples) of the candidate data.
 Following the original setup, Adam gradients are used for candidates and SGD gradients for domain samples.
 For TSDS\footnote{\url{https://github.com/ZifanL/TSDS}}~\citep{liu2024tsds}, we adopt the recommended hyperparameters: scaling constant $C=5.0$, diversity-alignment trade-off coefficient $\alpha =0.5$, and prefetching/kernel density estimation neighborhood sizes $K=5000$ and $K=1000$, respectively.

-\subsubsection{Training}
+\subsection{Training}

 We report the LoRA-based instruction tuning configuration in Table~\ref{tab:training_details}.
 The same training setup is consistently applied across all data combinations generated via distinct selection strategies to ensure fair comparison.
 This LoRA configuration is also shared with the NTK selection stage.